 Editing was also a challenge to reduce 22 hours of footage filmed without prescription in several locations.
 But to complete the editing we were obliged to sift through the footage painstakingly, attributing subject and meaning in order to build a sensible timeline.

-But without a budget, the work can only be completed if as Jean would say himself: “You can do it if you want to”.
-Looking back on such a project one can see that the quality of the final product is not perfect.
+But without a budget, the work can only be completed if, as Jean Guillemet himself would say: “You can do it if you want to”.
+The quality of the final product is not perfect.
 It would be nice to have had access to great cameras and better quality sound recording.
-But even as it is, Jean invites us to reflect on the quality of life and some of our core values.
+But even as it is, Jean Guillemet invites us to reflect on the quality of life and some of our core values.

-For me, some of these themes have been source of much reflection and remain contemporary in an ever-changing world.
-It is unwise to romantise a past which was physically difficult and lacking comfort but we are certainly invited to think about the present, to analyse today’s society, our values and to distinguish between what is important and what is not.
+For me, some of these themes have been a source of much reflection and remain contemporary in an ever-changing world.
+It is unwise to romanticize a past that was physically difficult and lacking comfort but we are certainly invited to think about the present, to analyze today’s society, our values, and to distinguish between what is important and what is not.

 Lessons for society

-Despite this it is difficult to summarize the numerous themes on which Jean touches.
-Society, ecology, the life force are all present as our friendship, simplicity, the passage of time, the consumer society, industrialisation and progress.
+To summarize the numerous themes on which Jean touches: society, ecology, simplicity, the passage of time, the consumer society, industrialisation and progress.
 But there remains a slight feeling of regret that such country communities broke apart, even if those who left went away in search of better lives.

 This film also has a distinctly Breton theme since it describes changes in society and technology which came to Western France much later than it did to the big cities.